Comfort noise: Noise

 Generated comfort noise is at a low but audible volume level, and can vary based on the average volume level of received signals to minimize jarring transitions.

 In many VoIP products, users may control how VAD and comfort noise are configured, or disable the feature entirely.

 As part of the RTP audio video profile, RFC 3389 defines a standard for distributing comfort noise information in VoIP systems.

 Examples

 Many radio stations broadcast birdsong, city-traffic or other atmospheric comfort noise during periods of deliberate silence.
-For example, in the UK, silence is observed on Remembrance Sunday, and London's quiet city ambiance is used.
+For example, in the UK, a two-minute silence is observed on Remembrance Sunday; during this time, a live recording of ambient sound from London - where ceremonies to mark Remembrance Sunday each year are held - can be heard.
 This is to reassure the listener that the station is on-air, but primarily to prevent silence detection systems at transmitters from automatically starting backup tapes of music (designed to be broadcast in the case of transmission link failure).

 During the siege of Leningrad, the beat of a metronome was used as comfort noise on the Leningrad radio network, indicating that the network was still functioning.